 Khmer New Year Festivities in Siem Reap

 Siem Reap town also sees some Khmer New Year action.
-Concert stages are usually set up in the Royal Gardens, also known as Siem Reap’s Central Park, and in the park along the Siem Reap River near Raffles Grand d’Angkor Hotel.
-In 2016, these saw anything from Cambodian pop to heavy metal bands perform.
+Concert stages are usually set up in and around the Royal Gardens, also known as Siem Reap’s Central Park, and in the park along the Siem Reap River near Raffles Grand d’Angkor Hotel.
+Recent years have seen anything from Cambodian pop to heavy metal bands perform.

 Cambodians, expats and tourists, fill the streets of the Old Market area, particularly Pub Street and surrounding streets, which see the biggest crowds over the three main nights with massive street parties punctuated by fireworks.

-In 2016, outdoor pubs with plastic chairs and tables and small stages also popped up along the riverside, and the street outside the Kings Road complex was closed for a huge party that predominantly saw young Cambodians dancing well into the night.
+In recent years, outdoor pubs with plastic chairs and tables and small stages also popped up along the riverside, and the street outside the Kings Road complex was closed for a huge party that predominantly saw young Cambodians dancing well into the night.

-For the first time in the three years we’ve lived here we also saw a lot more shirtless white male tourists with water guns, indiscriminately wetting people, locals and tourists alike.
-This hasn’t been part of the Siem Reap Khmer New Year celebrations and is not something a lot of people here want to see.
-There is talk that the water fights might be restricted to private parties, Pub Street, Sok San Road (‘Bar Street’) and the backpacker hostels in 2017.
+For the first time in the three years we’ve lived here we also saw a lot more shirtless male tourists with water guns, indiscriminately wetting people, locals and tourists alike.
+This hasn’t traditionally been part of the Siem Reap Khmer New Year celebrations and is not something a lot of people here want to see.
+There is talk that the water fights might be restricted to private parties, Pub Street, Sok San Road (‘Bar Street’) and the backpacker hostels.

 Should You Add Khmer New Year in Siem Reap to Your Itinerary?